Question

 Evidence

-The largest trial to date shows real, consistent wellbeing gains — with an honest asterisk on how it was run.
-A six-country study (Australia, Canada, Ireland, New Zealand, the UK, the US) of 2,896 employees across 141 companies that moved to a four-day week with no pay cut, published in Nature Human Behaviour (2025, Fan, Schor, Kelly & Gu), found burnout fell, job satisfaction rose, and both mental and physical health improved — gains the authors trace mainly to better work ability, less fatigue and fewer sleep problems.
-Honest caveat the authors themselves flag: companies volunteered, there was no randomized control group, and outcomes were self-reported — so the size of the effect is probably overstated, and they explicitly call for randomized trials.
+The main multi-country trial shows real, consistent wellbeing gains — with an honest asterisk on how it was run.
+A six-country study (Australia, Canada, Ireland, New Zealand, the UK, the US) of 2,896 employees across 141 organisations that moved to a four-day week with no pay cut, published in Nature Human Behaviour (2025, Fan, Schor, Kelly & Gu), found burnout fell, job satisfaction rose, and both mental and physical health improved — gains the authors trace mainly to better work ability, less fatigue and fewer sleep problems.
+Honest caveats: organisations volunteered, and outcomes were largely self-reported.
+The study included 12 control companies, but allocation was not randomized — they were US organisations that attended 4 Day Week Global information sessions and then did not run a trial, i.e. interested non-participants rather than a randomly assigned control arm.
+Participating organizations also underwent work reorganization before the six-month trial.
+So the design does include a comparison, but not a randomized one — and the pre-trial reorganisation is part of what was being tested, not a confound to ignore.
 The direction is credible; the magnitude is not gospel.

 On the business side, the headline UK pilot held output while cutting the things that cost money.
 In the 2022 UK trial run with 4 Day Week Global, Autonomy and university researchers — 61 organisations, ~2,900 employees — a four-day-week trial summarised by Jan-Emmanuel De Neve, University of Oxford reports the 100-80-100 model produced higher revenue and fewer resignations.
-The University of Cambridge's own report on the same pilot puts numbers on it: 71% of employees reported less burnout, 39% less stress, sick days fell 65%, resignations fell 57% versus the prior year, revenue rose ~1.4% on average, and — the strongest signal of all — 92% of companies kept the four-day week after the trial.
-Caveat: same self-selection problem; firms that opt into a four-day-week trial are not a random sample of the economy.
+The University of Cambridge's own report on the same pilot puts numbers on it: 71% of employees reported less burnout, 39% less stress, sick days fell 65%, resignations fell 57% versus the prior year, and — the strongest signal of all — 92% of companies kept the four-day week after the trial.
+On revenue, mind the denominator: Cambridge reports revenue barely changed, increasing marginally by ~1.4% on average for the 23 organisations able to provide data — not for all 61.
+Caveat: same self-selection problem; firms that opt into a four-day-week trial are not a random sample of the economy, and fewer than half supplied usable revenue figures.

 It is plausibly an economic decision, not just a wellbeing one — but only if you redesign the work.
-Research on the economics of reduced hours, by Miriam Marra, University of Reading finds shorter weeks can lower costs through fewer sick days and better-quality work, consistent with the long-standing observation that several of the most productive economies per hour also work fewer hours.
+Miriam Marra, University of Reading, writing in The Conversation — academic commentary summarising the economics literature rather than new primary research — argues shorter weeks can lower costs through fewer sick days and better-quality work, consistent with the long-standing observation that several of the most productive economies per hour also work fewer hours.
 The mechanism matters: trial companies didn't find a magic day — they cut low-value meetings and interruptions.
 Where the redesign doesn't happen, you get the same workload in less time, which is just intensification.

-But the model is contingent, not universal — and a systematic review says "it depends."
-A 2025 systematic review of four-day-workweek studies (Auf der Landwehr, Topp & Neumann, arXiv, CC BY) finds the benefits are real but that "four-day week" covers several distinct models, and that whether it works depends on a manager's specific circumstances — which is why it concludes with a matching framework rather than a blanket recommendation.
+But the model is contingent, not universal — and one review says "it depends."
+A 2025 review of four-day-workweek studies (Auf der Landwehr, Topp & Neumann, CC BY) finds the benefits are real but that "four-day week" covers several distinct models, and that whether it works depends on a manager's specific circumstances — which is why it concludes with a matching framework rather than a blanket recommendation.
+Weight it accordingly: this is an arXiv preprint filed under software engineering (cs.SE), not peer-reviewed evidence settled across all sectors, and it combines a systematic literature review with a web content analysis rather than resting on primary data.
 Rita Fontinha, University of Reading makes the same point from the front line: service-heavy sectors that need continuous coverage — healthcare, retail, hospitality — need far more complex redesign, and a careless rollout risks excluding lower-paid, shift-based workers from a benefit knowledge workers get easily.

 Disagreement